decentralized-identity/didcomm.org/site/content/protocols/survey/0.1/readme.md

 - `@id` -- required, must be as defined in [RFC 0005 DIDComm]
 - `~thread` -- required, must be as defined in [RFC 0008 Message ID and Threading]
 - `request` -- required, an item containing a JSONForms JSON structures. must be a single JSONForms request
+    - `survey_id` -- required, contains the survey identifier to uniquely identify the survey in the business logic
     - `survey_schema` -- required, contains the questions, answers and validations
     - `ui_schema` -- required, contains layout, controls, help labels
     - `init_data` -- optional, it can be used to prefill/preselect answers for questions in the survey